-Diarrhoeal disease is responsible for mortality and morbidity, especially among children in developing countries causing a major healthcare problem.

-The purpose of the present study was to evaluate scientifically the anti-diarrhoeal effects of methanolic extract of whole plant of Bombax buonopozense was studied against castor oil-induced-diarrhoea model and small intestine transit model in rats.
+Objective: Diarrhoeal disease is responsible for mortality and morbidity, especially among children in developing countries causing a major healthcare problem.
+The purpose of the present study was to evaluate anti-diarrhoeal effects of methanolic extract of whole plant of Bombax buonopozense against castor oilinduced-diarrhoea model and small intestine transit model in rats.

-Small intestinal transit models in rats.the number of droppings and the distance traveled by charcoal in intestine were measured.

-Standard drug Loperamide (2.5 mg/kg, p.o) was shown significant reductions in fecal output and frequency of droppings whereas extract at the doses of 200 and 400 mg/kg p.o significantly (P<0.001) reduced the castor-oil induced frequency and consistency of diarrhoea.
+Methods: Albino wistar rats were used for estimation of anti-diarrhoeal activity.
+Small intestinal transit models in rats the number of droppings and the distance traveled by charcoal in intestine was measured.
+Loperamide (2.5 mg/kg) was used as standard drug, and it has shown significant reductions in fecal output and frequency of droppings whereas extract at the doses of 200 and 400 mg/kg reduced the castor-oil induced frequency and consistency of diarrhoea.

-The results obtained establish the efficacy and substantiate the folklore claim as an anti- diarrheal agent.
+Results: The results obtained establish the efficacy and substantiate the folklore claim as an anti- diarrhoeal agent.